South Carolina Mesothelioma Lawyer

 The Savannah River Site (SRS)

-From 1950 until the mid-1980s, the Dupont Corporation, a company known for its heavy use of asbestos, ran a nuclear materials site known as SRS.
+From 1950 until the mid-1980s, the Dupont Corporation, a company known for its heavy use of asbestos, ran a nuclear materials site called SRS.
 The company regularly polluted the air and exposed workers to asbestos.

-NIOSH performed a study on 18,883 former employees and contractors who worked at the job site.
+NIOSH studied 18,883 former employees and contractors who worked at the job site.

-The results revealed that the majority of workers were at high risk for or had already developed an asbestos-related disease, specifically pleural mesothelioma.
+The results revealed that most workers were at high risk for or had already developed an asbestos-related disease, specifically pleural mesothelioma.

 SRS is still in operation today.
 However, it’s now run by the Department of Energy and used primarily as an environmental management site.
 Since removing asbestos from the site, the rate of asbestos-related diseases has decreased.